backstage/backstage/plugins/catalog-react/api-report.md

   },
 ): string;

-// Warning: (ae-missing-release-tag) "getEntityMetadataEditUrl" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export function getEntityMetadataEditUrl(entity: Entity): string | undefined;

-// Warning: (ae-missing-release-tag) "getEntityMetadataViewUrl" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export function getEntityMetadataViewUrl(entity: Entity): string | undefined;

-// Warning: (ae-missing-release-tag) "getEntityRelations" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export function getEntityRelations(
   entity: Entity | undefined,